 About a mile past Gloria Ferrer there is a major intersection.
 Take Highway 121 to the right.
 Stay on the Carneros Highway (121) for another 7 miles and watch for the entrance to Domain Carneros on the right at Duhig Road.

 Domaine Carneros was founded by Champagne Taittinger, the great Champagne house of France.
 The Chateau-style winery has become a familiar Carneros landmark on Highway 121.
 Its fine sparkling wines have become a symbol of the character and quality of wines produced in the Carneros region.
-Domaine Carneros offers 30-minute tours throughout the day.
-The tour includes a 10-minute video and a walk along an observation area where the bottling operations can be viewed.
-For a tasting, visitors can choose from a menu of sparkling wines and Pinot Noir selections.
+Check the Domaine Carneros Website for selecting a tastings option including food pairings.
 On a beautiful day, the terrace outside the tasting room is the place to be.
 With a glass of fine sparkling wine and a remarkable view, life can’t get much better.